 The elegant facade of Fairlawn is fairly well-maintained by the standards of the Backbay Art Deco district.
 There are buildings which are better maintained, and those which are much worse.
 But the thing that caught my eye last week was the totally inappropriate retouching of a second floor flat.
 As you can see in the featured photo, the windows and the balcony have been replaced by ones which clash with everything else.

-All other details are wonderfully streamlined Art Deco.
+All other details are wonderful Streamline Art Deco.
 As you can see in the photo of the balconies above, the clean lines are duplicated in the uniform unadorned rectangles on all the frontages on the road.
-The wonderful Deco banding at the bottom of the balconies is a lovely touch.
+The Art Deco banding at the bottom of the balconies is a lovely touch.
 The facade is a little plainer than the other buildings in this row.
 I couldn’t find who the architects were, but the building was clearly built in the mid to late 1930s, as the others.

 I took a closer look at the windows.
 The plain rectangle was decorated with beautiful wrought iron grilles.
 The spiral pattern is repeated in other windows that I could see, and also in the ironwork grille atop the low boundary wall (see the photo below).
 The boundary walls along this row are an uniform height, but the individual buildings are distinguished by the different patterns of railings.
 What a wide variety of forms the Art Deco style allows!

 A stairwell runs up from the central lobby.
-The semicircle over the lobby is also repeated in several of the buildings along this row.
+The semi-circular portico at the entrance to the lobby is also repeated in several of the buildings along this row.
 Behind it I found that the lobby is more plain than in some of Fairlawn’s neighbours: no stone or coloured cement.
-The grille atop the entrance has a different pattern than the railings, which made me think that maybe it had been installed later.
+The grille atop the entrance has a different pattern than the railings, which made me think that it may have been installed later.